krother/advanced_python/classes/classes.rst

 structuring code should be the main motivation to using classes in Python.

-In this article, you find an example how to use a class to structure your code.
+In this chapter, you find an example how to use a class to structure your code.

 --------------